dubadub/filtered/README.md

 # Filtered - add filter to ActiveRecord queries

-It gives freedom of using any names, columns, scopes or associations behind these names.
+It gives freedom of using any names, columns, scopes or associations behind fields.
 Also, it allows you to reuse queries or even compose them from reusable parts.
 Nice part about it is that it ingerates with Rails forms out of the box.

 ## Installation